Katie and Ryan’s Wedding | Burning Tree Country Club | Greenwich, Connecticut

 My mom and I worked together to plan every detail of the wedding and the reception.
 I poured through Pinterest and Instagram, and worked for months on several DIY projects to make our wedding personal and one-of-a-kind, including wedding programs with tissue boxes attached “For Your Happy Tears”, a hand-painted sign “I Have Found the One Whom My Soul Loves (Song of Songs 3:4)” to hang across the center aisle of the church, an upcycled vintage mirror to display table assignments, and a vintage frame collection to display wedding photos of our parents and grandparents.
+Also, considering the style of photo’s that our parents and grandparents had, we thought it might be a nice touch to somewhat recreate them so we urged different companies similar to this wedding photography Chesapeake agency to try their best at recreating the previous photos while incorporating some of our personal styles too.
 I hand-mixed concrete to create marbleized pedestals which were perfect for holding my hand-lettered acrylic table number signs for each table.
 I even had life-size cardboard cut-outs made of our dog Briggs and bunny MuuMuu for personalized photo booth accessories!
 These personal touches made our day feel even more special.

 Before our ceremony began, Rev. Neely kept Ryan and his groomsmen sequestered in the prayer chapel so they wouldn’t hear the musicians practicing.
 I planned a special surprise to walk down the aisle to a song that is meaningful to us, and the musicians were kind enough to learn it just for our wedding and also to keep it a secret by not playing it at the rehearsal.
 I was so happy to see Ryan smile and a little tear in his eye when I walked down the aisle towards him.
 That is a moment we will never forget!